smeetvikani/smeetvikani.github.io/_posts/2018-4-29-Used-Car-Price-Prediction-Model.md

 ---
 ### <a name="section-b2"></a>2.
 EDA
 Exploratory Data Analysis was performed on the data to extract meaningful insights before modeling.
 Below is a violin plot created using Seaborn, represents the histogram of average car spend per state.
-Only the states listed below were included in the analysis, due to time contraints.
+Only the states listed below were included in the analysis, due to time constraints.

 ![Map](http://downloadforpc.net/Metis/project-car-price-est/img1_violinplots.jpeg)